What is Ascites?

-Ascites is collection of fluid within the abdominal (peritoneal cavity).
+Ascites is a collection of fluid within the abdominal (peritoneal cavity).
 Ascitic fluid collection can be due to disease state affecting liver, heart, kidney and even cancers.

 The most common cause of ascites is liver cirrhosis/scarring.
-Liver cirrhosis/scarring can be secondary to alcohol, fatty liver disease, hepatitis B and C. Cirrhosis causes an imbalance of pressure between the circulation (high pressure system) and the abdominal cavity (low pressure space).
+Liver cirrhosis/scarring can be secondary to alcohol, fatty liver disease, hepatitis B and C. Cirrhosis causes an imbalance of pressure between the circulation (high-pressure system) and the abdominal cavity (low-pressure space).
 This pressure gradient along with decreased protein production (due to cirrhosis) results finally in ascites.

 Ascites can also be a result of heart disease in the form of congestive heart failure or valvular heart disease.
 Ascites can also be a result of protein loss via urine from chronic kidney disease.
 Malignant ascites is a result of cancers.

 Treatment depends on underlying conditions.
 Controlling the underlying disease treats ascites due to heart or kidney disease.
-Malignant ascites is treated with chemotherapy or radiation therapy of the underlying cancer.
-Since chronic liver disease is the major cause of ascites, will focus on treatment of ascites secondary to chronic liver disease.
+Malignant ascites is treated with chemotherapy or radiation therapy of underlying cancer.
+Since chronic liver disease is the major cause of ascites, will focus on the treatment of ascites secondary to chronic liver disease.